Scholarships Available

 Fremont Graduating Class Scholarship

-Non-renewable scholarship(s) is available to graduating high school seniors from Fremont High School.
+To be awarded to graduating high school seniors from Fremont High School

 - Minimum GPA of 2.5